-The Managing Director, Dr Wolf, is employed under a rolling contract.
-The current employment contract commenced on 10 October 2002.
+The previous Managing Director, Dr Wolf, was employed under a rolling contract which commenced on 10 October 2002.
 Under the terms of the contract:

-- Dr Wolf may resign from his position by giving 6 months written notice; and - Abacus may terminate the employment agreement by providing 12 months written notice or providing payment in lieu of notice.
+- Dr Wolf was able to resign from his position by giving 6 months written notice; and - Abacus was able to terminate the employment agreement by providing 12 months written notice or providing payment in lieu of notice.